antpearson/Mixd-CSS-Framework/README.md

 ## Font sizing

 Set a *relevant* default font-size on the `<html>` element to supply global typographic elements.
 From there, use `ems` to define font sizing &mdash; **do not define any font sizes in pixels**.
-Define line heights unitlessly everywhere **unless** we are trying to align text to known heights.
+Define line heights unitlessly everywhere **unless** you are trying to align text to known heights.

 Do not use `rems` for font-sizing unless absolutely necessary due to compound nesting.
 If using `rems` - provide pixel/<`em>` fallback for IE using the Modernizr `.no-remunit` class.

-We want to avoid defining font sizes over and over; to achieve this we have a predefined scale of font sizes tethered to classes.
-We can recycle these rather than having to declare styles over and over.
+Avoid defining font sizes over and over; to achieve this have a predefined scale of font sizes tethered to classes.
+Recycle these rather than having to declare styles over and over.

 Before writing another font-size declaration, see if a class for it already exists.